MPNS COST Action TD1204

 Descriptions are provided by the Actions directly via e-COST.

 Nanotechnology produces engineered nanomaterials (ENM) having new or enhanced physico-chemical properties in comparison to their micron-sized counterparts.
-Some of these properties, like the high surface area to volume ratio, make them potentially dangerous to humans as shown by research in NANOTOXICOLOGY.
-To promote the development of a new generation of ENM that are SAFE-by-DESIGN, an understanding of the relationship between the ENM STRUCTURE and the biological ACTIVITY is needed.
+Some of these properties, like the high surface area to volume ratio, make them potentially dangerous to humans as shown by research in Nanotoxicology.
+To promote the development of a new generation of ENM that are safe-by-design, an understanding of the relationship between the ENM STRUCTURE and the biological activity is needed.
 In this context, Quantitative Nanostructure-Toxicity Relationships (QNTR) computational modelling technique is an effective alternative to experimental testing since it enables the prediction of (eco)-toxicological effects based on ENM structure only.
 The construction of QNTR model requires the integration of expertise of nanomaterial scientists, (eco)-toxicologists, and modellers from academia, regulatory agencies and industry.
 Therefore, a network for trans-disciplinary cooperation is needed.
-Thus, we propose the MODENACOST Action to promote and to realise through the coordination of these inter-disciplinary collaborations of different parties with the ultimate aim of producing QNTR models for ENM.
-The important benefits from MODENA include: (i) the development of a new generation of SAFE-by-DESIGN ENM; (ii) the effective reduction of animal testing and (iii) The creation of transparent, validated and rigorous QNTR tools for regulatory purposes in the field of nanotoxicology according to OECD principles.
+Thus, this Action will promote the coordination of these inter-disciplinary collaborations of different parties with the ultimate aim of producing QNTR models for ENM.
+The important benefits from MODENA include: (i) the development of a new generation of safe-by-design ENM; (ii) the effective reduction of animal testing and (iii) The creation of transparent, validated and rigorous QNTR tools for regulatory purposes in the field of nanotoxicology according to OECD principles.